jrpereirajr/zap-api-scan-sample/README.md

 ## GitHub Action

 You can configure a GitHub action to perform API scans on every push to the repository.
 Check out [this example](https://github.com/jrpereirajr/zap-api-scan-sample/blob/master/.github/workflows/owasp-zap-api-scan.yaml) to see how to do it.
-You can also get more information in (this article)[https://community.intersystems.com/post/zap-api-scan-github-action].
+You can also get more information in [this article](https://community.intersystems.com/post/zap-api-scan-github-action).

 ## Articles